oneapi-src/computational-fluid-dynamics/README.md

  ## **Purpose**

- CFD solutions, in other words, fluid flow profiles are typically calculated by numercially solving the partial differential Navier Stokes (NS) equations governing the environment and boundary conditions.
+ CFD solutions, in other words, fluid flow profiles are typically calculated by numerically solving the partial differential Navier Stokes (NS) equations governing the environment and boundary conditions.
 This is usually done through off-the-shelf software such as [Mechsys](https://mechsys.nongnu.org/) or [Ansys](https://www.ansys.com/products/fluids/ansys-fluent).
-However, this is an iterative, time consuming, and compute and memory intensive job.
-These factors are a deterrent for rapid design and development of infrastucture where aerodynamics plays a critical role efficient operation, e.g. design of a wind turbine blade, spoiler of a Formula-1 car or even the stacking of server chips in a large data center, where the wind flow will affect cooling patterns or lead to hot spots.
+However, this is an iterative, time-consuming, and compute and memory intensive job.
+These factors are a deterrent for rapid design and development of infrastructure where aerodynamics plays a critical role in efficient operation, e.g. design of a wind turbine blade, spoiler of a Formula-1 car or even the stacking of server chips in a large data center, where the wind flow will affect cooling patterns or lead to hot spots.

  Although being highly compute intensive, CFD codes are largely written and optimized [to run on CPU architecture](https://becominghuman.ai/ai-for-cfd-intro-part-1-d1184936fc47).
 An AI (Deep Learning) based solution can serve as a replacement to numerical simulations, and can provide quick approximate solutions as highlighted [here](https://damassets.autodesk.net/content/dam/autodesk/research/publications-assets/pdf/convolutional-neural-networks-for.pdf).
 The Deep Learning (DL) model, through a simple inference job, will allow for faster design tests increasing the throughput, and enable quicker design updates.

 ## **Reference solution**

-The deep learning model for calculating a fluid flow profile will be built using Tensorflow.
+The deep learning model for calculating a fluid flow profile will be built using TensorFlow.
 As will be seen subsequently, the input for training will be images with random geometric shapes around which the fluid flow profile will be calculated.
 This will henceforth be referred to as **boundary**.
 The output will be a 2D velocity vector (Vx,Vy) at each pixel denoting the velocity value at each location.
 This can then be converted into a fluid profile image for visual representation

 This section provides key implementation details on the proposed reference solution for the target use case.
 It is organized as follows: